 Keep your mind engaged by singing, talking aloud, or listening to audiobooks and podcasts.
 When your mind is working, it is more likely to keep a lookout for threats/danger and less likely to drift off.

-On a long drive, especially at night, we tend to get into a groove of just following the person in front of us.
+On a long drive, especially at night, we tend to get into the groove of just following the person in front of us.
 This is incredibly dangerous as it can lead you to miss important signs or information.
 Keep your eyes scanning for lights, traffic signs, and obstructions in the middle or off to the side of the road.

 7. Plan rest stops

 Have scheduled rest stops to catch yourself before you get too tired.
-Pick up an energy boost by ordering a coffee, walking around in the bright lights of a service station, or doing a few star-jumps in the parking lot.
+Pick up an energy boost by ordering a coffee, walking around in the bright lights of a service station, or doing a few star jumps in the parking lot.

 8. Drive defensively

 We do so much driving in our day-to-day lives that it’s easy to get behind the wheel and go on autopilot.
 Sit up straight and go on the defensive by giving way to other drivers, keeping an eye on the weather, and reducing distractions like cell phones.

 9. Get plenty of rest the day/night before

 If you know you have a long night of driving ahead of you, make sure you get a full night’s sleep the day before.
 If you start the drive feeling rested and energized, you are less likely to get drowsy as the sun goes down.

 It is important to know your limits and admit when you have had enough.
 Don’t wait until you are nodding off at the wheel, look for early signs.
 If you find yourself spacing out, getting angry/irritated, or unable to sit up straight, it is time to call it quits.